james-e-kelly/sound-bakery/CONTRIBUTING.md

 - Expected and actual results
 - Any relevant screenshots or logs
 - The version of Sound Bakery and your development environment

+## Suggesting UI UX

+How to contribute visual improvements is an open question.
+Please reach out with designs and ideas on the issue tracker or discussions.
+If you have ideas for collaborating on the UI of Sound Bakery, please speak up.

 ## Submitting Pull Requests